NLPFinalProjectTeam/NLPFinalProject/README.md

 # Instructions

+1. Usage:
+$cd src
+./ask article.txt num_questions
+./answer article.txt questions.txt  [NOT RECOMMENDED]

+For answering, it is recommanded to put data in ./data [See section 2]

+Recommended way: in src folder

+python answer.py set1/a1.txt question_file

+2. Path and directory:

+Recommended way of running:

+  If the data is  ../data/set1/a1.txt
+  Run:  $./ask set1/a1.txt 30
+  Run:  $python answer.py set1/a1.txt question.txt

+  For hidden test data, just create ../data/set5/ and put data in it.
+It will run properly

+Not recommended way:

+  If the data is ./a1.txt
+  Run: $python answer.py a1.txt question.txt

+3. Environment setup:
-To run our program you need to make sure you've installed stanford corenlp and Pattern package.
+To run our program, you need to make sure you've installed stanford corenlp and Pattern package.
 This project is based on both Python2 and Python3, so make sure you have both python versions installed.
 And the java version should be 8, if your system's java version is 9+, please downgrade your version, or replace the corenlp.py in our installed package by the corenlp.py in this repo.